LittletreeZou/littletreezou.github.io/_pages/about.md

 I am a final-year PhD student of Machine Learning at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI), supervised by [Le Song](https://dasongle.github.io/).
 I also work closely with [Eric Xing](https://www.cs.cmu.edu/~epxing/) on FM4Bio projects.
 Prior to this, I received my master's degree in Computer Science from University of Chinese Academy of Sciences (UCAS), supervised by [Jiajun Zhang](https://nlpr.ia.ac.cn/cip/jjzhang.htm).
 During this time, I also worked closely with [Chengqing Zong](https://nlpr.ia.ac.cn/cip/english/zong.htm) and [Shaonan Wang](https://wangshaonan.github.io/) on neural decoding of fMRI images.
 Before this, I received my bachelor's degree in Statistics from Sun Yat-Sen University (SYSU).

-**Note: I am looking for new opportunities!**

 Research Interests
 ======
-I have broad interests in AI and Life Science.
-My current research direction is AI for Molecular Biology.
-In particular, I am focusing on building foundation models for genomic sequences, including DNA, RNA, and Protein.
+I have broad research interests in applying AI to life sciences, with a particular focus on neuroscience and molecular biology.
+My current work centers on self-supervised learning, multimodal learning, and generative models, with applications including:
+* Developing large-scale biological foundation models for RNA and proteins.
+* Predicting 3D structures of RNA and proteins.

+I am open to collaborations and new opportunities!

 Publications
 ======